 Professor Lorimer Moseley

-He has published 160 papers, four books and numerous book chapters.
-He has given over 120 keynote or invited presentations at interdisciplinary meetings in 26 countries and has provided professional education in pain sciences to over 7000 medical and health practitioners.
+He has published 190 papers, four books and numerous book chapters.
+He has given over 120 keynote or invited presentations at interdisciplinary meetings in 26 countries and has provided professional education in pain sciences to over 8000 medical and health practitioners.
 He consults to governmental and industry bodies in Europe and North America on pain-related issues.
 He was awarded the inaugural Ulf Lindblom Award for the outstanding mid-career clinical scientist working in a pain-related field by the International Association for the Study of Pain, was shortlisted for the 2011 and 2012 Australian Science Minister’s Prize for Life Sciences, and won the 2013 Marshall & Warren Award from the NHMRC, for the Best Innovative and Potentially Transformative Project.
 He was made Fellow of the Australian College of Physiotherapists in 2011, by original contribution, and an Honoured Member of the Australian Physiotherapy Association, their highest honour, in 2014.

 Here is a 4 minute blurb on what we are doing at BiM and a little on why we are doing it.